djacura/AGame/testing.md

 So with the manual testing section of this I went through each of the user stories which I had come up with and checked each one to make sure that the website works the way that it should.

-#### User Story 1
-- As a User I want to be able to view a list of games I can play so I can see what I want to play.

-#### Test
-- Clicked on the Game link in the top nav bar
-- Then signed in as you have to be logged in to see the games section

-#### Test result
-- The test passed could login and view all the games on the website.

 ---